MixinNetwork/mixin/doc/mixin-kernel-technical-paper.md

 $$
 sG = R + cA_Q.
 $$

+The domain tag $\mathrm{DOM}$ (`MIXIN_COSI_NONCE_COEF_V1`) separates the nonce-coefficient hash from the challenge hash and every other SHA-512 usage in the protocol.
+Because $b$ commits to both aggregate nonce components, the aggregate key, and the snapshot hash, the effective nonce $R$ is unknowable when the commitments are published; this blocks the concurrent-session (ROS/Wagner) forgery class that a single commitment per session is exposed to.
+The final signature $(R, s)$ is a standard 64-byte Schnorr signature on $A_Q$: verifiers never need $b$, and the [upgrade design](mixin-kernel-cosi-nonce-pair-upgrade.md) keeps the on-ledger signature format and every offline validation path byte-for-byte identical.

 The final snapshot carries one 64-byte signature and one 64-bit signer mask, rather than an array of validator signatures.
 The mask represents at most 64 consensus indexes, while membership admission imposes a lower 50-node cap.
 Supporting a larger set would require a wider signer-set encoding.